Conducted Emissions Test Equipment and Reduction Guidelines

 While your chosen power supply may supposedly already be compliant, the reality can be different.
 A specific supply may have come from a bad batch.
 Power supplies are also sometimes only tested with DC current, and AC noise coming from your circuit can force them out of compliance.
 Regardless of the reason, if your supply is non-compliant, your device probably will be as well.
 Pre-compliance testing can help you determine if you chose the right supply, or if you need to make a change before finalizing your designs.

 Crosstalk happens when signals on your board go where they’re not supposed to.
 There are many causes of crosstalk including: mixed AC/DC signals, poor differential pair routing, and poor high speed routing.
 Generally you’ll want to keep interfering signals far away from other circuits.
 You should also keep traces short to keep them from radiating EMI like antennas.

 Ground and power planes can also be sources of trouble for your PCB.
 Generally ground and power planes help attenuate EMI, but if you create ground or power loops in them you’ll have a problem on your hands.
 To avoid doing that you should carefully design your ground planes.

 You should always try to pass EMC certification tests the first time.
 Repeat assessments will cost you time and money and are easily avoided.
 Performing tests yourself and catching problems early is the way to go.
 Even better, you can further prevent issues by designing a PCB for EMI reduction.
 Try to reduce crosstalk and eliminate ground loops so that your circuit passes the initial test.

-Have more questions about conducted emission test failure?
+Have more questions about conducted emission?
 Call an expert at Altium.